MukulDevanath/Twitter-Scraper/README.md

 I have used Streamlit to create the webpage, and Snscrape to Extract the data from Twitter.

+In the program that I have attached to this Repository, The workflow that I constructed is, I have imported the required libraries like pandas, snscarpe, and streamlit Created my front end by using streamlit text inputs and button The user is required to provide the Username or Hashtag to scraped, Date range and number of tweets to be scraped.
+  Once the Submit button is clicked, the dataframe is displayed which consists of all the scraped data.
+  Then The user may Download the file in CSV or JSON file.

 We can view all the information of the tweets, analyse all the details, and download it to our system if required.